-The PPB provides scientific input on public policy issues to the society's officers, federal policy makers, and agency personnel and works with other scientific organizations and coalitions to increase the awareness of the science of plant pathology.
+The PPB provides scientific input on public policy issues to the society's officers, federal policy makers, and agency personnel and works with other scientific organizations and coalitions to increase the awareness of the science of plant pathology and advocates for increases in agricultural research funding.

 PPB PrioritiesPPB Ongoing Activities & UpdatesPublic Policy Member Interest - How to Get Involved!